Vacuum entanglement probes for ultra-cold atom systems

 where $V$ denotes the variance and $\hat{q}_+(\Omega)$, $\hat{p}_-(\Omega)$ denote the joint amplitude-sum quadrature and the phase-difference quadrature of the two laser probes (respectively), normalised such that vacuum variances sum to unity.

 A suitable generalisation of (\ref{DGCZ}) has utility for experimentally verifying the entanglement encoded in the reduced density operator of our pulsed detectors.
 To qualify, a generalised inseparability should be bounded by the corresponding entanglement measure.
 To be useful, it should be possible to approximately saturate the bound for some set of local detector field configurations.
-In the Supplemental Material, we discuss a possible generalised inseparability, and specify how it can be applied to our experimental setup.
+In the Appendices, we discuss a possible generalised inseparability, and specify how it can be applied to our experimental setup.
 The connection between spectral mode measurements and negativity has only been explicitly demonstrated for stationary laser signals \cite{Zippilli_2015}; establishing this connection for general modulated detector pulses is beyond the scope of this paper, though there are indications that the pulsed case behaves similarly~\cite{Zhang2015,Wenger2004}.
 We also note that a closely-related time-domain entanglement condition has been used to verify EPR correlations in optical fibers~\cite{PhysRevLett.86.4267}.
 While further work is required to rigorously demonstrate feasibility, measurements of photon correlations in optomechanical systems suggest that our proposal is within experimental reach \cite{Settembrini2022,entangledmodes}.

-\textbf{\textit{Discussion.}---} In the context of an experiment that transfers nonclassical correlations from an ultra-cold atom system to a pair of pulsed laser probes, we describe how the entanglement harvesting protocol can be realised.
-As one expects from a relativistic analogue, the effective quantum vacuum is subject to dispersion.
-We show that the effects of this dispersion can be suppressed, through judicious choice of experimental parameters.

-While further work is required to rigorously demonstrate feasibility, measurements of nonclassical photon correlations in optomechanical systems suggest that our proposal is within experimental reach \cite{Settembrini2022,entangledmodes}.
-The vacuum field provided by a BEC extends the single-mode vacuum simulated in crystals \cite{Settembrini2022}; at the same time, our experiment is a natural generalisation of \cite{entangledmodes} for pulsed laser probes, arbitrarily displaced from one another.
-Inspired by the continuous-mode detection scheme based on inseparability, we identify and examine a natural generalisation for the pulsed case, leaving a rigorous determination of its suitability for future research.
-Nonetheless, we note the growing spectrum of systems with potential to offer the requisite relativistic vacuum, and conclude that analogue gravity experiments provide a promising path to realise the entanglement harvesting protocol.